rustyb/dt106ers.com_jekyll/_posts/2009-09-18-dublin-bikes-over-6000-sign-up.md

 </p>

 <p style="line-height: 18px; margin-top: 0px; margin-right: 0px; margin-bottom: 18px; margin-left: 0px;">
-  Can&#8217;t wait to get in there give them a go and be able to get over to <a title="Fallon & Byrne" href="http://www.fallonandbyrne.com/" target="_blank">Fallon & Byrne</a> for lunch in a jiffy, and back to college for the afternoon!
+  Can&#8217;t wait to get in there give them a go and be able to get over to <a title="Fallon &amp; Byrne" href="http://www.fallonandbyrne.com/" target="_blank">Fallon &amp;Byrne</a> for lunch in a jiffy, and back to college for the afternoon!
 </p>

 <p style="line-height: 18px; margin-top: 0px; margin-right: 0px; margin-bottom: 18px; margin-left: 0px;">